SEO Strategy vs. Tactics: What’s the Difference? A Lot!

 If I were to put the correlation of strategy to tactics into biblical terms – particularly, the King James English – it would be: Goals begat strategy, which begat tactics, which begat more strategy, which begat more tactics, which begat so on and so forth.

-Let’s say a website has a goal of increasing sales by 10 percent over the next 12 months.
+Let’s say a website has a goal of increasing sales by 10% over the next 12 months.
 The first step is to develop a strategy to achieve that goal.
 That might include these tactics:

-- Organic optimization
+- Organic optimization.

-- Paid advertising
+- Paid advertising.

-- Site UX optimization
+- Site UX optimization.

-- Social media marketing
+- Social media marketing.

 But that is by no means the complete strategy.
 You have to look at each tactic and ask how you will use it to achieve the established goal.